Your questions answered about our wildflower projects

 How many species are spread in a given area?

-How are invasive species prevented from overtaking the site?
+How are invasive species prevented from taking over the site?

 Is this considered ‘rewilding’?

-Will there be a regular biodiversity study carried out?
+Will there be regular biodiversity studies carried out?

 Are fertilisers or pesticides being used?